anc049/sd-ev-analysis/README.md

 # sd-ev-analysis
-Choropleth maps of SD county
+EV growth of SD county from 2018-2024